bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Functional magnetic resonance imaging (fMRI) studies using General-Linear-Model (GLM) contrasts of activation have also revealed that MSL is associated with the recruitment of an extended network of cerebral [@hardwick_quantitative_2013], cerebellar and spinal regions [@vahdat_simultaneous_2015], whose contributions differentiate as learning progresses [@karni_acquisition_1998;@dayan_neuroplasticity_2011;@doyon_current_2018].
 In fact, critical plastic changes [@ungerleider_imaging_2002;@doyon_reorganization_2005] are known to occur within the initial training session, as well as during the offline consolidation phase, the latter being characterized by a functional "reorganization" of the nervous system structures supporting this type of procedural memory function [@rasch_reactivation_2008;@born_system_2012;@albouy_hippocampus_2013;@dudai_consolidation_2015;@bassett_learning-induced_2015;@fogel_reactivation_2017;@vahdat_network-wide_2017].
 More specifically, MSL practice is known to activate a cortical, associative striatal and cerebellar motor network which is assisted by the hippocampus at the beginning of the fast-learning phase [@albouy_hippocampus_2013].
-When approaching asymptotic behavioral performance after longer practice, activity within the hippocampus decreases while activity within the sensorimotor striatum increases [@doyon_experience-dependent_2002], both effects conveying the transition to the slow-learning phase.
+Yet, when approaching asymptotic behavioral performance after longer practice, activity within the hippocampus decreases while activity within the sensorimotor striatum increases [@doyon_experience-dependent_2002], both effects conveying the transition to the slow-learning phase.
 The same striatal regions are reactivated during sleep spindles [@fogel_reactivation_2017] contributing to the progressive emergence of a reorganized network [@debas_brain_2010;@vahdat_network-wide_2017], which is further stabilized when additional MSL practice extending over multiple days is separated by consolidation periods [@lehericy_distinct_2005].

 A critical issue typically overlooked by previous MSL neuroimaging research using GLM-based activation contrasts, however, is that learning-related changes in brain activity do reflect the temporal evolution of recruited processes during blocks of practice, only some of which may be specifically related to plasticity induced by MSL.
-For instance, increases in activity could as well signal a greater implication of the circuits specialized in movement sequential learning *per se*, but it could also result from the inherent faster execution of the motor task.
+For instance, increases in activity could not only signal a greater implication of the circuits specialized in movement sequential learning *per se*, but could also result from the inherent faster execution of the motor task.
-Likewise, a decrease in activity could either indicate some form of optimization and greater efficiency of the circuits involved in executing the task [@wu_how_2004] or it could show the reduced recruitment of non-specific networks supporting the acquisition process.
+Likewise, a decrease in activity could either indicate some form of optimization and greater efficiency of the circuits involved in executing the task [@wu_how_2004], or could show the reduced recruitment of non-specific networks supporting the acquisition process.
 Therefore, even with the use of control conditions to dissociate sequence-specific from non-specific processes [@orban_multifaceted_2010], the observed large-scale activation differences associated with different learning phases do not necessarily provide direct evidence of plasticity related to the processing of a motor sequence-specific representation [@berlot_search_2018].
 Furthermore, it is also conceivable that these plastic changes could even occur locally without significant changes in the GLM-based regional activity level.
-Finally, in most studies investigating the neural substrate mediating the consolidation process of explicit MSL, the neural changes are associated with this mnemonic mechanism are assessed by contrasting brain activity level of novice participants between their initial training and a delayed practice session, Therefore, they measure not only plasticity for sequence-specific (e.g. optimized chunks), but also task-related expertise (e.g. habituation to experimental apparatus, optimized execution strategies, attentional processes).
+Finally, in most studies investigating the neural substrate mediating the consolidation process of explicit MSL, the neural changes associated with this mnemonic mechanism are assessed by contrasting brain activity level of novice participants between their initial training and a delayed practice session, Therefore, they measure not only plasticity for sequence-specific (e.g. optimized chunks), but also task-related expertise (e.g. habituation to experimental apparatus, optimized execution strategies, attentional processes).
 The latter expertise is notably observed when participants practice two motor sequences in succession and the initial performance during sequence execution is significantly better for the subsequent than for the first sequence.

-To address these specificity limitations, multivariate pattern analysis (MVPA) has been proposed to evaluate how local patterns of activity are able to reliably discriminate between stimuli or evoked memories of the same type over repeated occurrences, hence allowing to test information-based hypotheses that GLM contrasts cannot inquire about [@hebart_deconstructing_2017].
+To address these specificity limitations, multivariate pattern analysis (MVPA) has been proposed to evaluate how local patterns of activity are able to reliably discriminate between stimuli or evoked memories of the same type over repeated occurrences, hence allowing to test information-based hypotheses that GLM contrasts cannot inquire [@hebart_deconstructing_2017].
 In the MSL literature, only a few studies have used such MVPA approaches to identify the regions that specialize in processing the representation of learned motor sequences [@wiestler_skill_2013;@nambu_decoding_2015;@wiestler_integration_2011;@kornysheva_human_2014;@yokoi_does_2017], although they have mainly focused on later phases of MSL after repeated practice over multiple days.
 For instance, in a recent study covering dorsal cerebral cortices only [@wiestler_skill_2013], cross-validated classification accuracy was measured separately on activity patterns evoked by the practice of trained and untrained sets of sequences.
 These authors showed that the extended training increased sequence discriminability in a network spanning bilaterally the primary and secondary motor as well as parietal cortices.
 In another study [@nambu_decoding_2015] that aimed to analyze separately the preparation and execution of sequential movements, representations of extensively trained sequences were identified in the contralateral dorsal premotor and supplementary motor cortices during preparation, while representations related to the execution were found in the parietal cortex ispilaterally, the premotor and motor cortices bilaterally as well as the cerebellum.
 In both studies, the regions carrying sequence-specific representations overlapped only partly with those identified using GLM-based measures, hence illustrating the fact that coarser differences in activation between novel and trained sequences does not necessarily provide evidence of plasticity for sequential information.
-However, the classification-based measures they used, could have biased their parametric statistical results by violating the normality assumption and theoretical null-distribution [@jamalabadi_classification_2016;@allefeld_valid_2015;@combrisson_exceeding_2015;@varoquaux_cross-validation_2017] and were shown to be suboptimal in detecting representational changes [@walther_reliability_2016].
+However, the classification-based measures they used may have biased their parametric statistical results by violating both the normality assumption and theoretical null-distribution [@jamalabadi_classification_2016;@allefeld_valid_2015;@combrisson_exceeding_2015;@varoquaux_cross-validation_2017] and may have thus been suboptimal in detecting representational changes [@walther_reliability_2016].

-As a part of a larger research project, the present study thus aims to address both the critical issues overlooked by previous research investigating the MSL consolidation with GLM-based approach, as well as the limitations encountered when using classifier-based MVPA methods.
+The present study is part of a larger research program.
+It aimed to address both the critical issues overlooked by previous research investigating the MSL consolidation with GLM-based approach described above, as well as the limitations encountered when using classifier-based MVPA methods.
-Specifically, we employed a recently developed MVPA approach [@nili_toolbox_2014] that is unbiased and more sensitive to continuous representational changes [@walther_reliability_2016], such as those that occur in the early stage of MSL consolidation [@albouy_interaction_2013].
+Specifically, we employed a recently developed MVPA approach [@nili_toolbox_2014] that is unbiased and more sensitive to continuous representational changes [@walther_reliability_2016], such as those that occur in the early stage of MSL and consolidation [@albouy_interaction_2013].
-Our experimental manipulation allowed to isolate sequence-specific plasticity, by extracting patterns evoked through practice of both consolidated and new sequences at the same task expertise level and by computing this novel multivariate distance using a searchlight approach over the whole brain in order to cover cortical and subcortical regions critical to MSL.
+Our experimental manipulation allowed to isolate sequence-specific plasticity, by extracting patterns evoked through practice of both consolidated and new sequences at the same level of task expertise and by computing this novel multivariate distance metric using a searchlight approach over the whole brain in order to cover cortical and subcortical regions critical to MSL.
-Based on theoretical model [@albouy_hippocampus_2013;@doyon_current_2018] that is based on evidence from imaging and invasive animal studies, we hypothesized that offline consolidation following training should induce greater cortical and striatal and weaker hippocampal sequence-specific representations.
+Based on theoretical models [@albouy_hippocampus_2013;@doyon_current_2018] derived from imaging and invasive animal studies, we hypothesized that offline consolidation following training would induce greater cortical and striatal as well as weaker hippocampal sequence-specific representations.

 # Results {#sec:results label=}

 To investigate changes in the neural representations of motor sequences occurring during the course of learning, young healthy participants (n=18) practiced two sequences of finger movements (executed through button presses) separately on two consecutive days.
-On the third day, a task required participants to execute again the same two sequences, considered to be trained and consolidated, together with two new untrained ones, in 64 pseudo-randomly ordered short blocks splitted in two runs, with 16 blocks of each sequence.
+On the third day, participants were required to execute again the same two sequences, then considered to be consolidated, together with two new untrained ones, in 64 pseudo-randomly ordered short blocks splitted in two runs, with 16 blocks of each sequence.
 All four sequences were executed using their non-dominant left hand while functional MRI data was acquired.

 ## Behavioral performance

-We analyzed the behavioral performance of the four different sequences using a repeated-measure mixed-effects model.
+We analyzed the behavioral performance related to the four different sequences using a repeated-measure mixed-effects model.
 As expected, new sequences were performed more slowly ($\beta=.365 , SE=0.047, p<.001$) and less accurately ($\beta=-0.304, SE=0.101,p<.001$) than the consolidated ones.
 Significant improvement across blocks was observed for new sequences as compared to consolidated sequences in term of change of speed ($\beta=-0.018, SE=0.002, p<.001$), thus showing an expected learning curve visible in @fig:mvpa_task_groupInt_seq_duration.
 Yet accuracy did not show significant improvement ($\beta=0.014, SE=0.010, p=0.152$) likely explained by the limited precision of this measure that ranges discretely from 0 to 5.